 Then there is the consideration of industry application.
 How can you be certain that your reskilling and upskilling initiatives have been successful?
 Can you be sure that your workforce is job-ready with their newly acquired skills?
 How can you determine if the learning initiatives you have need improvement?
 The answer lies in skills assessment.
 Because you can only manage what you can measure.

 Skills assessment, I believe, is a great way to not only gauge how well your employees have gained the knowledge imparted but is also a great method to understand how well they can apply their knowledge.
 Customized tests that span the subject, its business applications, cognitive abilities, analytics thinking capabilities, etc. are some of the key aspects to consider during such assessments.

 However, no one likes tests.
 At least, the conventional ones.
 You thus have to also consider that you can indulge your employees by providing them with a sublime test experience – use an intuitive test platform that runs fun and quick tests.
 You should also be able to create tests and assessments fast and have access to detailed insights into the assessments - which are your top performing tests, top and average scores, test status, etc. to streamline your assessment as well as your upskilling and reskilling activities.

 I think there is already a paradigm shift in the 'technology versus workforce' conversation.
 We are finally seeing that it is not one against the other.
 It is, instead, one working with the other.
 And as organizations, we cannot just leave our employees to fend for themselves during this transition.
 Instead, reskilling employees to meet the agility of technological change is the only way forward.

-As a step towards this, I am conducting a webinar on the topic of “Implementing a successful Upskilling program in your organization.”
-The intention here is to take the participants through a three-step process and help them execute an upskilling program without any hassle.
-You can click here to register.
+As a step towards this, I conducted a webinar on the topic of “Implementing a successful Upskilling program in your organization.”
+The intention here was to take the participants through a three-step process and help them execute an upskilling program without any hassle.
+You can find your copy of the webinar here.